 When it comes to savings, cash is still king for many.
-The advice network Quilter found that 72% of women over the age of 40 hold cash, and that 36% of them hold 100% of their savings in cash.
+In January 2023 Fidelity found that 96% of women hold cash in some form.
+When it comes to investments, 47% of men held investment products as against just 28% of women.
 While an easily accessible rainy day fund is important, holding too much of your savings in cash means you are losing money in real terms because of the effect of inflation.
 Essentially, the money you have saved will buy less in a few years' time than it does today.